matixx2b7e/fornax-demo-notebooks/light_curves/light_curve_generator.md

  &bull; `hpgeom` to locate coordinates in HEALPix space
  &bull; `lightkurve` to search TESS, Kepler, and K2 archives
  &bull; `matplotlib` for plotting
- &bull; `multiprocessing` to use the power of multiple CPUs to get work done faster
  &bull; `numpy` for numerical processing
  &bull; `pandas` for their data structure DataFrame and all the accompanying functions
  &bull; `pyarrow` to work with Parquet files for WISE and ZTF